heremaps/xyz-documentation/docs/cli/add-on.md

 ## Schema Validation for GeoJSON data

 A JSON schema definition file can be configured for a space.
-Users can set the schema definition can be in the form of a URL or a local file.
+Users can set the schema definition in the form of a URL or a local file.
 Features that do not match this schema will not be uploaded.

 !!! note